aws/aws-cdk/packages/@aws-cdk/aws-gamelift/README.md

 The GameLift FleetIQ class automatically creates an IAM role with all the minimum necessary permissions for GameLift to access your Amazon EC2 Auto Scaling groups.
 If you wish, you may specify your own IAM role.
-It must have the correct permissions, or FleetIQ creation or ressource usage may fail.
+It must have the correct permissions, or FleetIQ creation or resource usage may fail.

 ```ts
 declare const launchTemplate: ec2.ILaunchTemplate;